 2 Southbank Hotels We Loved

 London is big and it can hard to know what part of town to choose to stay in.
-We stayed on the Southbank the first time we visited because we found a good deal and it seemed conveniet.
+We stayed on the Southbank the first time we visited because we found a good deal and it seemed convenient.
 We enjoyed it so much we picked the same neighborhood when we returned.

 The Southbank has a river promenade that runs for a few miles.
 The area between the Millennium and Westminster bridges seems busy at every hour of the day with coffee bars, offices, pubs, food trucks, performance spaces and tourist attractions like the London Eye.